jhsowter/jhsowter.github.io/_drafts/2017-07-06-blogging-with-jekyll-on-windows.md

 title: Jekyll on Windows with Docker
 ---

-Jekyll is a great blogging engine, not least because Github Pages will run it, allowing you to host a website for free.
-Jekyll is a fast, device compatible and SEO friendly way to host website, because it generates static content, meaning minimal server and client processing is involved when viewing a page.
+Blogging with [Jekyll][4] on [Github pages](https://pages.github.com/) is simple and free.
+You can write your posts in markdown, version and deploy it with [git][3], and you can run a Jeykll server locally to test your changes before you make them live.
+This is great if you already have and know how to use these tools.

-Although you can get by without it, running Jekyll on your local machine allows you to test site generation to see how things look before you push your changes to the server.
-Jekyll requires quite a [few dependencies to be installed][1].
-This is a bit of an exuberance if Jekyll is the only reason you would use them.
-Luckily, there's ~~an app~~ a container for that.
-I can just pull down the official Jekyll image, and I can now have my free blog without installing ruby.
-I still need to learn the ins and outs of Jekyll, but it's a nice case study in using Docker to get something done.
+I have a Windows machine and don't do any development or use tools which require [Gems][2].
+Jekyll requires quite a [few dependencies to be installed][1], which is a bit of an exuberance if Jekyll is the only reason you would use them.
+Luckily, there's ~~an app~~ a container image for that.

-I got started with Docker by simply working through their [official tutorials](https://docs.docker.com/), and learn the basics of [Github pages here](https://pages.github.com/).

-Here's how to get a default Jekyll site going, running it in a docker image locally, assuming you have a github pages repo, and that you have docker installed.
+Here's how to get Jekyll running in [docker][5].

 #### Get the official Jekyll images from Docker Hub
 ~~~
 C:\Users\Jack> docker pull jekyll/jekyll